haayliem/student-event-management-system/README.md

 # student-event-management-system
-Semester project for CIS 340 at ASU
+Solo semester project for CIS 340 at ASU.
+Built using JavaScript

+Features:
+- Event creation and browsing
+- Student RSVP functionality

+This project follows the Systems Development Life Cycle (SDLC) from planning through implementation.